christopher-b/advent-of-code/README.md

 # Advent of Code

 My solutions to [Advent of Code](https://adventofcode.com/) challenges.
+My solutions emphasize readability and object-oriented design over pure performance.
+I'm not aiming for the fastest solutions, but I do try to keep them efficient.

 This project includes some scaffolding around the challenges, including:
 - `exe/advent init YEAR DAY`: initialize a day's challenge class, test and input files.
 Requires the `AOC_SESSION` env var (get it from a cookie in a browser session).